 Martyn Ward is the Executive Director for Digital and Transformation and involved with leading the work we do to support our veterans.
 Following the recent events taking place in Afghanistan, he would like to remind colleagues about the support we offer veterans and their families.

-“As we continue to see the events unfold in Afghanistan, we know that many staff, in-particular veterans or reservists, may be affected by what is happening.
+“As we continue to see ongoing conflict in Ukraine, we know that many staff, in-particular veterans or reservists, may be affected by what is happening.
 If that is you, then we want to remind you that help is available.

 “Oxford Health is part of the Armed Forces Covenant which means we are committed to supporting all members of the Armed Forces and their families, both past and present.
 As part of this commitment, we employ a number of veterans supporting them to utilise their transferable skills and carve out new careers with us.
 We also provide partnership services, as part of Op COURAGE, offering specialist treatment and support for military veterans and their families who are experiencing mental health difficulties.